 Despite Victory Lap’s sense of defeatism, it is unendingly fun to listen to.
 It features some of the best and most technically proficient songs of Propagandhi’s career.
 The lyrics cut deep, and are equal parts funny, impassioned, and scathing.
 Hannah’s insane ability to write such insightful, free-form prose over the band’s complex arrangements cements his place as one of the best frontman working in any punk band.

 Music is certainly not sole answer to the insanity of these modern times, and Propagandhi will be the first ones to tell you that.
 But records like Victory Lap are still constructive in the sense that they get us thinking critically about the right things.
 They remind us of how much work there is still do before kindness, empathy, and justice gain a firm foothold in our society.
+Geoff Parent

-“Gas came down from a buck twenty—the joke was how it broke the economy anyhow,” sings Tamara Lindeman of The Weather Station.
+“Gas came down from a buck twenty—the joke was how it broke the economy anyhow,” sings Tamara Lindeman of the Weather Station.
 “Thirty”, the single from their self-titled fourth album, is a retrospection on the year Lindeman began her third decade.
 From welcoming new children to her relationship with her father and the falling loonie, Lindeman’s vocals rise and fall accordingly—and with expert phrasing, dense lyrics feel weightless.
 While her voice is full of conviction, an underlying sense of uncertainty is undeniable.
 “Thirty” explores the precariousness that faces our generation, even if just by observation—“I noticed fucking everything,” Lindeman sings.
 Whether she is dissecting our complicity in climate change or observing the failing economy, the ubiquity of the experiences she explores often makes The Weather Station feel like an album of anthems.